niralibandaru/Computer-Vision/README.md

 Machine vision concepts and algorithms implemented in C

 This repository is comprised of video demos and reports from the class "Introduction to Computer Vision."
-Code is excluded due in compliance with professor's instructions.
+Code is excluded in compliance with professor's instructions.

 Link to Professor Adam Hoover's website: http://cecas.clemson.edu/~ahoover/ece431/